Brda (Montenegro)

+Brda (Montenegrin Cyrillic and Брда, meaning Highlands or Hills) refers to a historical and ethnographical region in Montenegro.
+The Brda are one of the country's four historic tribal regions, along with Old Montenegro, Old Herzegovina and the Montenegrin Littoral.
+The historical tribes of the Brda are the Vasojevići, the Bjelopavlići, the Piperi, the Kuči, the Bratonožići, the Moračani and the Rovčani.
+Collectively known as "the seven tribes" (Montenegrin and Sedam plemena) or "the seven hills" (Sedmoro brda), they were referred to as "Highlander tribes" (Brdska plemena) before their gradual integration into Montenegro, from the late 18th to the early 20th century.
+As a result, members of these tribes are also often called "Highlanders" (Brđani).

 Geography

 Today, the Brda region geographically includes the central-eastern, eastern and north-eastern parts of the territory of the highlands in the higher mountainous Montenegro.
-The territory is approximately 3500 km², in which ca. 100,000 people live today.
+The territory is approximately 3500 km2, in which ca. 100,000 people live today.

 The region includes the northern part of Podgorica with settlements Masline, Zlatica, Zagorič and Rogami, and neighbourhood Spuž, and cities Danilovgrad, Kolašin, Berane and Andrijevica, and also villages such as Bioče, Murina and Mateševo.